Receipt, Storage, Preparation, and Dispensing of In Vivo Gene Therapy

 Receipt and Storage

-A gene therapy product should be received and stored in a specifically assigned room by authorized, trained staff1,2.
-An example of the workflow is shown in the figure
+A gene therapy product should be received and stored in a specifically assigned room by authorised, trained staff.2,3 An example of the workflow is shown in the figure

 Procedure for Receiving and Storing Gene Therapy Products

-Figure adapted from Chart 1 in Vulto AG, et al2. *When gene medicines are delivered, the secondary packaging is guaranteed as not contaminated; †If vial is damaged, the primary packaging should follow the decontamination process; ‡Location of storage must ensure that no unauthorized person can gain access and there is no undue exposure of hospital staff to the product.
-A biohazard label may be required on the door to the storage room, depending on the biosafety level (BSL) of the stored gene medicine.
+Figure adapted from Vulto AG, et al. 20073. *When gene medicines are delivered, the secondary packaging is guaranteed as not contaminated; †If the vial is damaged, the primary packaging should follow the decontamination process; ‡Location of storage must ensure that no unauthorised person can gain access, and there is no undue exposure of hospital staff to the product.
+A biohazard label may be required on the door to the storage room, depending on the biosafety level of the stored gene medicine.

-The universal biohazard warning symbol should be included on all gene therapy products, and posted on storage units and at the entrance to any room where the agent is present1
+The universal biohazard warning symbol should be included on all gene therapy products and posted on storage units and at the entrance to any room where the agent is present2

-The following should also be provided at the entrance1,2
+The following should also be provided at the entrance2,3

-Compounding should occur inside a biosafety device, such as a validated (minimum Class II, Type B, see figure) biosafety cabinet (BSC) or isolator, with a background grading per local guidance/regulations1–3
+Compounding should occur inside a biosafety device, such as a validated (minimum Class II, Type B, see figure) biosafety cabinet (BSC) or isolator, with a background grading per local guidance/regulations2,3,6

-Disposable “chucks pad” of plastic-backed absorbent paper may be placed on the BSC surface to reduce the potential for dispersion of droplets/spills and facilitate clean-up; the paper should be removed after each preparation3
+Disposable chuck pads of plastic-backed absorbent paper may be placed on the BSC surface to reduce the potential for dispersion of droplets/spills and facilitate clean-up; the paper should be removed after each preparation6

 Class II Type B2 BSC

-A gene therapy product prescription should be checked based on normal pharmacy procedure2
+A gene therapy product prescription should be checked based on normal pharmacy procedure3

-When a therapy is new to the institution, an accountability log can be a useful means of tracing steps in the handling of the gene therapy product2
+When a therapy is new to the institution, an accountability log can be a useful means for tracing steps in the handling of the gene therapy product3

 - Vulto AG, et al. EJHP Pract 2007;13:29–39.